watermint/toolbox/docs/commands/dropbox-team-group-add.md

 # dropbox team group add

-Create new group (Irreversible operation)
+Create a new group in your team for organizing members and managing permissions collectively (Irreversible operation)

+Creates groups for logical organization of team members.
+Groups simplify permission management by allowing bulk operations.
+Consider naming conventions for easy identification.
+Groups can be company-managed or member-managed depending on governance needs.

 # Security